cora0110/distributed-system-proj/docs/Testing.md

   - Register for the first time -> registered successfully!
   - already exist -> Username already exists
-  - if restart server, register info still there -> Username already exists
+  - if restart com.distributed.server, register info still there -> Username already exists

 - login USER PWD: to login using USER and PWD credentials